 |Other – J||(20,000)||0||20,000|

-However, that table fails to account for decreased revenue in related product lines and for costs that can’t be avoided.
+Dropping Product J looks to be more profitable.
+However, that table fails to account for (1) decreased revenue in related product lines and (2) costs that can’t be avoided.

-Also assume $20,000 of salaries from Product J are unavoidable (assuming for example, that Product PB and Product J share some workers, so those workers are still needed if the firm stops selling Product J).
+In the below table, I’ve revised the keep-or-drop decision.
+Now I assume that revenue for Product PB will likely go down by $50,000 if you drop Product J. (Since PB and J are related product lines.)
+I also assume $20,000 of salaries from Product J are unavoidable (assuming for example, that Product PB and Product J share some workers, so the firm has to keep those workers even if the firm stops selling Product J).

 |#1: Keep||#2: Drop||Difference |